-(1) The First Day Of The Week-"And upon the first day of the week, when the disciples came together to break bread.
-Paul preached unto them. ready to depart on the morrow" (Acts 20:7).
+(1) The First Day Of The Week-"And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow" (Acts 20:7).
 This passage clearly implies that it was the custom of the primitive church to observe the communion regularly on the first day of week.
 That it was observed every first day of the week is evinced by the concurring evidence of ancient antiquity.
 Barnabas, the companion of Paul, wrote about A. D. 72, "Therefore with joy we celebrate the eighth day, on which Jesus arose from the dead."
 About A. D. 150, Justin Martyr wrote, "On the Lord's Day all Christians in the city or country meet together, because that is the day of the Lord's resurrection; and then we read the apostles and prophets.
 This being done, the President makes an oration to the assembly to exhort them to imitate and practice the things which they have heard, and then we all join in prayer, and after that we celebrate the Lord's Supper" (Mosheim's Eccl.
 Hist., Vol. I, p.
 135).
-Still later Eusebius, the father of ecclesiastical history, testifies, "From the beginning the Christians assembled on the first day of the week, called by them the Lord's Day, to read the Scriptures, to preach.

-primitive writers but this sufficeth for those who are fair enough to weigh the evidence.
+Still later Eusebius, the father of ecclesiastical history, testifies, "From the beginning the Christians assembled on the first day of the week, called by them the Lord's Day, to read the Scriptures, to preach, and to celebrate the Lord's Supper."
+To these might be added the testimony of many of the primitive writers but this sufficeth for those who are fair enough to weigh the evidence.
 Weekly observance of the communion does not detract from its sacredness to the Christian but rather it constantly reminds him of its importance.